 After writing a few articles about the viable CEDH commanders, I received a lot of questions from people asking if their favorite commander was, in fact, CEDH viable.
 I received so many such inquiries that I decided to write a completely separate article about what it is that makes a commander good in a competitive setting.

 Thrasios is the number one commander in CEDH.
 Whenever you are deciding on a commander, you always have to ask yourself if Thrasios can just do what you want in a better way.
 But why does Thrasios set the bar for cutting-edge commanders?

 First of all, Thrasios is a two-mana creature.
 This makes him very easy to cast very early in the game or very easy to cast and then use his ability in the same turn.

 Thirdly, his ability is the perfect mana sink to generate value and win the game.
-He is a combo enable because once you have infinite mana, you can draw your entire deck and set up your win condition.
-He can also be used early for incidental card advantage,
+He is a combo enabler because once you have infinite mana, you can draw your entire deck and set up your win condition.
+He can also be used early for incidental card advantage.

 Lastly, he is a partner commander.
 This means that you will have access to three or four colors when combined with another partner commander.
 This gives him a lot of flexibility and allows him to be a commander for all types of strategies.

 When we look at any other commander, we need to analyze them through the lens of a metagame where Thrasios is really the king.
 In this article, we're going to compare several commanders and find out why they might or might not stack up as a cutting-edge competitive commander.